No Child Left Behind Act: Improved test scores

-These statistics compare 2005 with 2000 though No Child Left Behind did not even take effect until 2003.
-Critics point out that the increase in scores between 2000 and 2005 was roughly the same as the increase between 2003 and 2005, which calls into question how any increase can be attributed to No Child Left Behind.
+These statistics compare 2005 with 2000, though No Child Left Behind did not take effect until 2003.
+Critics pointed out that the increase in scores between 2000 and 2003 was roughly the same as the increase between 2003 and 2005, which calls into question how any increase can be attributed to No Child Left Behind.
 They also argue that some of the subgroups are cherry-picked—that in other subgroups scores remained the same or fell.
 Also, the makers of the standardized tests have been blamed for making the tests easier so that it is easier for schools to sufficiently improve.

 Education researchers Thomas Dee and Brian Jacob argue that NCLB showed statistically significant positive impact on students' performance on 4th-grade math exams (equal to two-thirds of a year's worth of growth), smaller and statistically insignificant improvements in 8th-grade math exam performance, and no discernible improvement in reading performance.